PatrickDehkordi/nvme-of-tcp/README.md

 ```
 modprobe nvme_tcp
 ```
-### Use the nvme cli utility to connect the initiator to the target:
+### Use the nvme cli utility to connect the initiator to the target
 ```
 nvme connect -t tcp -a 10.0.0.1 -s 11345 -n ramdisk
 ```